konfuzio-ai/konfuzio-sdk/docs/web/explanations.md

 We prioritize the security of our software and the data it manages.
 Whether you are using our SaaS solution or deploying our software on-premise, we have implemented a range of security measures to ensure the integrity and confidentiality of your data.

-Below are some of the key security features and best practices we've integrated:
+Below are some of the key security features and best practices we have integrated:

 ### Non-Root Containers